7 Things Never to Do to Lose Weight

 Legal and Illegal Drugs

-Using drugs other than prescription weight loss drugs intended for weight loss is a grim mistake and fraught with all kinds of consequences.
+Using drugs other than prescription weight loss drugs intended for weight loss is a mistake with dangerous consequences.

-“The potential risks associated with abusing drugs such as cocaine, speed, and meds prescribed for attention deficit disorder, thyroid disorders, or diabetes to lose weight far outweigh any health benefit you may get from weight loss," Gazzaniga-Moloo says.
-Just some of the unintended risks include, “physical and psychological addiction, social and financial problems, strain on relationships, anxiety, severe headaches, stroke, and heart, lung, and kidney problems.”
+“The potential risks associated with abusing drugs such as cocaine, speed, and meds prescribed for attention deficit disorder, thyroid disorders, or diabetes to lose weight far outweigh any health benefit you may get from weight loss," says nutrition counselor Jeannie Gazzaniga-Moloo, PhD, RD.
+Risks include addiction, relationship and financial problems, anxiety, severe headaches, stroke, and heart, lung, and kidney problems.

 Using illegal drugs for any purpose is strongly discouraged, and using legal drugs for their unintended purpose without medical supervision is dangerous.

-For decades, public health officials have discouraged smoking because of its countless health risks.
+We all know that smoking has countless health risks.
 Yet some people -- especially young adults -- use smoking as a diet strategy.

-Nicotine has been shown to be an appetite suppressant, but the risks of smoking vastly outweigh any supposed benefits of cigarette smoking.
+Nicotine has been shown to be an appetite suppressant, but the risks of smoking vastly outweigh any benefits.

-Smoking harms nearly every organ of the body; causes cancer as well as cardiovascular, respiratory, and other diseases; reduces the health of smokers in general; and increases the risk of death.
+Smoking harms nearly every organ of the body; causes cancer as well as cardiovascular, respiratory, and other diseases; and reduces the health of smokers in general.

 Beyond the numerous health risks, weight gain is often a side effect when smokers try to kick the addictive habit.